Broadmoor Huntington Harbour Townhomes

 Number of …

-This building, Temple Lofts, is located at 835 Locust in downtown Long Beach, California.
-There are …
+The Temple Lofts are located at 835 Locust in downtown Long Beach, California.
+There are 82 units in …

 Seawind condos are located next to Newport Crest townhomes in Newport Beach near Superior Ave and …